Olivier Testa

-Olivier Testa (born April 1, 1977) is a cave explorer, known for his discovery of the orange cave-dwelling crocodiles of Gabon, the Iroungou burial cave in Gabon, the discovery of unexpected caves in the volcanic Bamboutos mountains in Cameroon and several discoveries in Haiti.
+Olivier Testa (born April 1, 1977) is a French caver, known for his discovery of the orange cave-dwelling crocodiles of Gabon, the Iroungou burial cave in Gabon, the discovery of unexpected caves in the volcanic Bamboutos mountains in Cameroon and several discoveries in Haiti.
 He has led or participated in over 40 caving expeditions in Africa, Asia and in the Caribbean.

 Early life

-Testa was born in Marseille, France, and grew up in the Alps, in Annecy, France, where he learnt mountain sports.
+Testa was born in Marseille, France, and grew up in the Alps, in Annecy, where he learnt mountain sports.

 After obtaining an engineer's degree at École Centrale Paris in 2000, Testa tried different jobs and worked 2 years at French Institute for Research in Computer Science and Automation (INRIA) (Real-Time Scheduling), near Grenoble, France, from 2001 to 2003.
 Meanwhile, he was an active caver at the La Tronche caving club (FLT).
 He explored and practiced in many deep caves in Chartreuse Mountains and Vercors Massif, and started cave diving.

-Testa discovered Africa volunteering for a 2-year mission in Dschang, Cameroon with AFVP (the French equivalent of Voluntary Service Overseas) in 2006–2007.
+Testa discovered Africa volunteering for a 2-year mission in Dschang, Cameroon] with AFVP (the French equivalent of Voluntary Service Overseas) in 2006–2007.
 He was in charge of coordinating the Route des Chefferies cultural program and the preliminary works on the Musée des Civilisations in Dschang.

 He then worked in Ituri, DR Congo for a Humanitarian NGO.

 Since 2009, he is a full-time cave explorer.